bhurwitz33/be487-fall-2023/exercises/11_taxonomy/11_taxonomy.md

 There are [several databases](https://benlangmead.github.io/aws-indexes/k2) compatible to be used with kraken2 in the taxonomical assignment process.

-We will be using the PlusPF	Standard plus Refeq protozoa & fungi from 2023-06-05 which is located in /groups/bhurwitz/databases/kraken2/k2_pluspf_20230605
+We will be using the PlusPF	Standard plus Refeq protozoa & fungi from 2023-06-05 which is located in /groups/bhurwitz/databases/kraken2/k2_pluspf_20230605 for our analyses.

 ### Taxonomic assignment of metagenomic reads

-As we have learned, taxonomic assignments can be done on the read-level before the assembly.
+Taxonomic assignments can either be done on the read-level before the assembly, or on the contigs after assembly.

 We will run this step in our homework, but this compute time / load is too high for our in-class exercise.
+Instead, we will use a pre-computed file with the kraken output.

-In this case, we can use FASTQ files as inputs, which would be `JP4D_R1.trim.fastq.gz` and `JP4D_R2.trim.fastq.gz`.
+In this case, we can use FASTQ files as inputs, which would be:
+`JP4D_R1.trim.fastq.gz` and `JP4D_R2.trim.fastq.gz`.
 And the outputs would be two files: the report `JP4D.report` and the kraken file `JP4D.kraken`.

-To run kraken2, we will use the following command
+To run kraken2, we will use a command like this in the homework:

+*** No need to run this command, it is just provided as an example ***

 ```
-$ interactive -t 04:30:00 -m 24G -a bh_class
-$ mkdir TAXONOMY_READS
-$ apptainer run /contrib/singularity/shared/bhurwitz/kraken2:2.1.3--pl5321hdcf5f25_0.sif kraken2 --db  --threads 8 --paired JP4D_R1.trim.fastq.gz JP4D_R2.trim.fastq.gz --output TAXONOMY_READS/JP4D.kraken --report TAXONOMY_READS/JP4D.report
-$ DB_DIR="/groups/bhurwitz/databases/kraken2/k2_pluspf_20230605"
-$ WORK_DIR=/xdisk/bhurwitz/bh_class/$netid/assignments/11_taxonomy
 $ apptainer run ${KRAKEN2} kraken2 --db ${DB_DIR} --paired \
   --classified-out ${OUTDIR}/cseqs#.fq --output ${OUTDIR}/kraken_results.txt \
   --report ${OUTDIR}/kraken_report.txt --use-names --threads 24 \
-  ${PAIR1} ${PAIR2}
+  JP4D_R1.trim.fastq.gz JP4D_R2.trim.fastq.gz
 ```

-Since we cannot run `kraken2` here, we precomputed its results in a server, i.e., a more powerful machine.
-In the server we ran `kraken2` and obtained`JP4D-kraken.kraken` and `JP4D.report`.
+The files from the pre-computed output are `JP4D.kraken` and `JP4D.report`.

-Let us look at the precomputed outputs of `kraken2` for our JP4D reads.
+Let us look at the precomputed outputs for `kraken2` for our JP4D reads.

 ```
-head ~/dc_workshop/taxonomy/JP4D.kraken
+head /xdisk/bhurwitz/bh_class/YOUR_NETID/exercises/11_taxonomy/JP4D.kraken
 ```
-{: .language-bash}

 ```
 U	MISEQ-LAB244-W7:156:000000000-A80CV:1:1101:19691:2037	0	250|251	0:216 |:| 0:217